 Neil also has experience assisting clients with a broad range of general corporate/commercial, real estate and financial services/banking matters, including with respect to incorporations and partnership formations, asset, share and partnership unit acquisitions and dispositions, the structuring of partnership, shareholder and unitholder relationships, domestic, cross-border and international corporate reorganizations, commercial land acquisition and leasing matters, and a broad range of commercial lending transactions.

-Neil was Called to the Bar (Ontario) in 2014.
+Neil is Called to the Bars of Ontario (2014) and Alberta (2017).
 He graduated from the Dual Juris Doctor program at the University of Windsor (Ontario) and the University of Detroit Mercy (Michigan), where he obtained both a Canadian and an American Juris Doctor (JD) degree.
 At graduation, Neil received the University of Windsor Board of Governors Medal for achieving the highest GPA among his graduating class.
 Prior to attending law school, Neil obtained a Bachelor of Arts (Hons.)
 (HBA) in Business Administration from the Richard Ivey School of Business at Western University (Ontario).